 Gullo, K., P. J. Liu, L. Zhou, and G. J. Fitzsimons, "Is Choosing My Dog's Treats Making Me Fat?
 The Effects of Choices Made for Others on Subsequent Choices for the Self," invited for revision at Journal of Marketing Research, dissertation essay 1.

 Qin, V., K. Gullo, G. J. Fitzsimons, and R. Staelin, "The Price of Faith: Religion's Role in the Endowment Effect," invited for 2nd revision at Journal of Consumer Research.

-Brick, D. J.*, K. Gullo*, and G. J. Fitzsimons, "Secret Consumer Behavior in Close Relationships," invited for revision at Journal of Consumer Psychology.
+Brick, D. J.*, K. Gullo*, and G. J. Fitzsimons, "Secret Consumer Behavior in Close Relationships," under second round review at Journal of Consumer Psychology.